GDQuest/website/README.md

 To test the site locally:

 1. Install [hugo extended](https://github.com/gohugoio/hugo/releases).
 On the GitHub releases page of hugo, look for an executable named `hugo_extended_...`.
 This version of Hugo includes tools to process pictures and SCSS code.
+On Arch, this is the default package.
 1. Clone this repository.
 1. In your terminal, navigate to the repository's folder and run `npm install`.
 You need to have [node.js](https://nodejs.org/en/) installed for that.
 1. Once all node packages are installed, run `hugo server --buildDrafts`.